What is AWS CodeCommit?

 7. Notifications and Custom Scripts

 You can create webhooks, can send a notification for the events in your repositories.
-Even in response to webhooks or notification, you can execute lambda functions.
+Even in response to webhooks or notifications, you can execute lambda functions.

 How Does CodeCommit Work?